Cesar Romero

-César Julio Romero Jr. (February 15, 1907 – January 1, 1994) was an American actor and activist.
-He was active in film, radio, and television for almost sixty years.

-His wide range of screen roles included Latin lovers, historical figures in costume dramas, characters in light domestic comedies, and the Joker on the Batman television series, which was included in TV Guide's 2013 list of The 60 Nastiest Villains of All Time.
+César Julio Romero Jr. (February 15, 1907 – January 1, 1994) was an American actor.
+He was active in film, radio, and television for almost 60 years.
+His wide range of screen roles included Latin lovers, historical figures in costume dramas, characters in light domestic comedies, and the Joker on the live-action Batman television series of the mid-1960s, who was included in TV Guide's 2013 list of the 60 nastiest villains of all time.
 He was the first actor to play the character.

 Early life

 César Julio Romero Jr. was born in New York City on February 15, 1907, the son of César Julio Romero Sr. (1872–1951) and María Mantilla (1880–1962).
-His mother was said to be the biological daughter of Cuban national hero José Martí.
-His father was born in Barcelona and immigrated to the United States in 1888, where he was an import/export merchant.
-His mother was a concert singer.
+His mother was a concert singer and said to be the biological daughter of Cuban national hero José Martí.
+His father was born in Barcelona and emigrated to the United States in 1888, where he was an import/export merchant.
+He was a first cousin of silent film star Emerson Romero, who was a few years older than César and came to New York in 1907 to attend a school for the deaf.

 Romero grew up in Bradley Beach, New Jersey, and went to Bradley Beach Elementary School, Asbury Park High School, the Collegiate School, and the Riverdale Country Day School.
 After his parents lost their sugar-import business and suffered losses in the Wall Street crash of 1929, Romero's Hollywood earnings allowed him to support his large family, all of whom followed him to the American West Coast years later.
 Romero, who referred to himself as "a Latin from Manhattan", lived on and off with various family members for the rest of his life.

 On October 12, 1942, he enlisted in the United States Coast Guard as an apprentice seaman and served in the Pacific Theater of Operations.
 He reported aboard the Coast Guard-crewed assault transport USS Cavalier in November 1943.
 According to a press release from the period, Romero saw action during the invasions of Tinian and Saipan.
 The same article mentioned that he preferred to be a regular part of the crew and was eventually promoted to the rating of chief boatswain's mate.